sveiae/website/_pages/features.md

   * Traffic Filtering
   * Core Network Services

-These questions can be answered with the click of a button.
-See our blog for more info.
+These services can be tested with the click of a button.
+Get deeper technical understanding of how your security tools react.

 ## Sign up for a free trial!